zmanian/gaia/spec.md

    change).

-When the validator is the proposer of the round, that validator (and their delegators) receives between 1% and 5% of fee rewards, the remainder is distributed socially by voting power to all validators including the proposer validator.
+When the validator is the proposer of the round, that validator (and their delegators) receives between 1% and 5% of fee rewards, the reserve tax is then charged, then the remainder is distributed socially by voting power to all validators including the proposer validator.
 The amount of provision reward is calculated from pre-commits Tendermint messages.
 All provision rewards are added to a provision reward pool which validator holds individually.
 Here note that `BondedShares` represents the sum of all voting power saved in the `GlobalState` (denoted `gs`).

 ```
 proposerReward = feesCollected * (0.01 + 0.04
                   * sumOfVotingPowerOfPrecommitValidators / gs.BondedShares)
 candidate.ProposerRewardPool += proposerReward

+reserveTaxed = feesCollected * params.ReserveTax
+gs.ReservePool += reserveTaxed

-distributedReward = feesCollected - proposerReward
+distributedReward = feesCollected - proposerReward - reserveTaxed
 gs.FeePool += distributedReward
 ```